stanford-mse-125-2025/mse-125-2025-website/index.md

 ## Study for Quiz 1 and get points back!
 See [this Ed post](https://edstem.org/us/courses/20790/discussion/1451599) for details.
 {: .no_toc }

+## Add topics you want to cover in Tuesday's quiz review [here](https://forms.gle/EmB7YkWFvR1BxgqZ9).
+{: .no_toc }

+## There is no lecture on the day of the quiz (Thursday 5/5).
+Further, we will turn off public posting on Ed while the quiz is released.
+{: .no_toc }

+## Thursday 5/5 office hours have been moved to Wednesday 5/4.
+Alex's office hours are 11am-1pm on Wednesday 5/4, and Josh's are 7-9pm.
+{: .no_toc }

+## Friday 5/6 office hours are cancelled.
+Enjoy your Friday after the quiz!
+{: .no_toc }

 <br>

 1. TOC